Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Countable states

-As mentioned in \cite{DesharnaisGJP10,schaefer1999topological}, the convex closure does not change the compactness, thus we can extend $\boundTRAN{n}{C}$ to allow combined transitions in a standard way without changing anything, but for simplicity we omit this.
+As mentioned in~\cite{DesharnaisGJP10,schaefer1999topological}, the convex closure does not change the compactness, thus we can extend $\boundTRAN{n}{C}$ to allow combined transitions in a standard way without changing anything, but for simplicity we omit this.
+A $\PA$ is \emph{compact} iff it is $i$-compact for any $i\geq 1$.